itoyori/itoyori/docs/src/01_tutorial.md

 ## Global Memory Access

 Unlike the above Fibonacci example, practical real-world applications would need global memory.
-Itoyori supports global address space through **checkout/checkin APIs**.
+Itoyori offers a global address space, which can be accessed through **checkout/checkin APIs**.
-In Itoyori, global addresses are represented as raw virtual addresses, which can be directly accessed with CPU load/store instructions, but access to the virtual memory region must be granted through explicit checkout/checkin calls.
+In Itoyori, global addresses are represented as merely raw virtual addresses, which can be directly accessed with CPU load/store instructions, but access to the virtual memory region must be granted through explicit checkout/checkin calls.

-To make checkout/checkin calls:
+In some literatures, low-level checkout and checkin APIs are explicitly called for explanation, but in the high-level API of Itoyori, we can use *checkout spans* (a sort of "smart spans") to make sure that checked-out regions are always checked in when destroyed.

+Usage of checkout spans:
 ```cpp
 ityr::ori::global_ptr<int> gp = /* ... */;
 {